emanuelef1/Optimizing_a_Pipeline_in_Azure_EF/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
+In this project we want to compare HyperDrive and AutoML.
+The goal is to use HyperDrive to find the best hypeparameter for our trainig model and then compare it with AutoML and the model found by AutoML.

-The dataset is based on the UCI bank marketing data set and the goal is to predict whether a user will subscribe a term deposit.
+The project is based on the UCI bank marketing data dataset and the goal is to predict whether a user will subscribe a term deposit.

-The dataset is composed by 21 columns split into bank data client and other attributes.
+The dataset is composed by 21 columns split into bank data client:

-We'll use HyperDrive to tune the hyperdrive parameters for the algorithm and compare to AutoML.
+1 - age (numeric)
+2 - job : type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown')
+3 - marital : marital status (categorical: 'divorced','married','single','unknown'; note: 'divorced' means divorced or widowed)
+4 - education (categorical: 'basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown')
+5 - default: has credit in default? (categorical: 'no','yes','unknown')
+6 - housing: has housing loan? (categorical: 'no','yes','unknown')
+7 - loan: has personal loan? (categorical: 'no','yes','unknown')

+and other attributes:
+8 - contact: contact communication type (categorical: 'cellular','telephone')
+9 - month: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec') 10 - day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri') 11 - durationand other attributes

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-The best model was the **VotingEnsemble** with an accuracy of **0.91557**.
+The best model was the **VotingEnsemble** found by AutoML with an accuracy of **0.91557**.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

-Firstly we start a compute cluster to run our exepriments.
-We define a sampler, a policy and and estimator.
-Then we run the experiment submissing the hyper drive configuration.

-The training script is 'train.py': in the script data is downloaded, cleaned and split.
-The provided script has been modified to work correctly.
-In details the declaration of method clean_data has been moved at the beginning of the file and return x and y has been added.
+As mentioned we have two approach: hyperparameter tuning and AutoML.

+## Hyperparameter tuning
+In this part of the architecture we want to optimize our model using HyperDrive.
+HyperDrive is a tool in Azure ML that helps in tuning hyperparameters.
-The algorithm in the train.py is LogisticRegression and the metric is Accuracy (with capital A).
+The algorithm in the train.py is sklearn _LogisticRegression_ and the hyperparameters to optimize are C and max-iter of _LogisticRegression_

+The architecture is composed by a train script and a notebook.
+In the _train.py_ script the CSV file data is loaded into a Azure tabular Dataset from a URL, then data is cleaned and split into train and test sets.

+In the notebook a HyperDriveConfig is created passing a parameter sampler, a early termination policy and an estimator.
+In the configuration is also defined the metric to optimize, in this case we want to _maximize_ the _Accuracy_, and the number of run, which has been set to 20.

+Then the hypedrive run is submitted: what is does is run 20 (in our case) experiments with value randomly chosen by the Sampler.

 **What are the benefits of the parameter sampler you chose?**
 The sampler chosen is the RandomParameterSampling where hyperparameter values are randomly selected from the defined search space.
+RandomParameterSampling is the first choice

 Values chosen are:
 * C: uniform(0.05, 1)